Writing Exercises: 35+ Composition Practice From Sentences to Full Essays

 What are Writing Exercises?

-Writing exercises guide you from sentence-level accuracy to paragraph and essay composition—including email writing, formal letters, opinion essays, reports, and creative writing.
-These exercises develop organizational skills, teach appropriate style and register (formal vs. informal), and build clear written expression through controlled practice and guided composition.
+Writing exercises guide you from sentence-level accuracy to paragraph structure and essay composition—including email writing, formal letters, opinion essays, reports, and creative writing.
+These exercises develop composition skills and argument construction, teach cohesion and coherence between ideas, appropriate formal register, and build clear written expression through controlled practice and guided composition.

 Browse 36 Exercises